 The type and amount of personal data you may process depends on the reason you’re processing it (legal reason used) and what you want to do with it.
 The BlueCloud Network respects several key rules, including but not limited to EU General Data Protection Regulation (GDPR):

-- The BlueCloud Network collects and stores personal information and limited data sets, in a lawful and transparent manner, ensuring fairness towards the individuals and ensuring personal data with lawfulness, fairness and completed transparency.
+- The BlueCloud Network only collects and stores personal information in limited data sets, in a lawful and transparent manner, ensuring fairness towards the individuals and ensuring personal data with lawfulness, fairness and complete transparency.

-- BlueCloud data is not processed by our organization, instead, any and all data is owned by the individual who are empowered to then use their own BlueCloud Networking tools to allow access to third parties who furthermore must indicate to the data owner the purpose when sharing their own personal data.
-BlueCloud does not collect or store data simply for undefined purposes but for explicit purposes which the data owner may find it suitable to store their data for their own personal use.
+- BlueCloud is not a Data Comptroller but instead, enables the processing of data to happen by the data owner.
+Data is normally owned by the individual who is then empowered to use their own BlueCloud Networking tools to allow private and shareable access to third parties who furthermore must indicate to the data owner the purpose of when, where, how and what is the ultimate purpose of sharing their own personal data.
+BlueCloud does not collect or store data simply for undefined purposes but for explicit purposes to the extent by which the data owner may find it suitable to allow the storage their data for their own approved personal and purposely use.

-- The BlueCloud Network only maintains personal data that is necessary to fulfill a specific purpose (‘data minimisation’).
+- The BlueCloud Network only maintains personal data that is necessary to fulfill a specific purpose (‘data minimization’).

-- The BlueCloud Network does not use personal data for any other purposes that are not compatible with the original purpose of collection by the data owner.
+- The BlueCloud Network does not use personal data for any other purposes that are not compatible with the original purpose for which data must be maintained by the data owner.

-- The BlueCloud network has proactively installed the appropriate technical and organisational safeguards that ensure the security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technology (‘integrity and confidentiality’).
+- Following regulatory guidance, the BlueCloud network has proactively put in place the appropriate technical and organizational safeguards to ensure the security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technology (‘integrity and confidentiality’).

 HealthCarePoint follows an array of compliance guidelines including the document 21 CFR Part 11; Electronic Records; Electronic Signatures, Maintenance of Electronic Records “Draft Guidance For Industry” prepared under the aegis of the Office of Enforcement by the FDA Part 11 Compliance Committee.
 The committee is composed of representatives from each center within the Food and Drug Administration, the Office Counsel and the Office of Regulatory Affairs.